rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 * What is the size and alignment of a type in memory?

 For WebAssembly these answers are a little different than native platforms.
-WebAssembly does not have physical registers for example and functions must all be annotated with a type.
+For example, WebAssembly does not have physical registers and functions must all be annotated with a type.
 What WebAssembly does have is types such as `i32`, `i64`, `f32`, and `f64`.
 This means that for WebAssembly an ABI needs to define how to represent values in these types.